lkmelberg/OnWeather/README.md

-# OnWeather - DFØ Case
+# OnWeather Case

-## This is a case for an interview with DFØ
+## This is a case for a job interview

 ### Brief:

-Make a simplified weather service based on the DFØ locations and/or searchable locations.
+Make a simplified weather service based on selected locations and/or searchable locations.
 Visualize some relevant weather parameters.
 How many and how is up to you.

 ### Requirements:

 Use React or Vue
 Get data from API https://open-meteo.com/
-Use colors from DFØs visual profile: https://profilveileder.dfo.no/

 # React + Vite